OpenConextApps/OpenConextApps-Joomla/README.txt

 == Configuring SSO using SimpleSAMLphp ==

+Note in advance: Single Sign On for Joomla only works with the site login.
+Admin login remains unchanged, as there is no single landing page for logging a user in Joomla's admin area!

 *** com_sso
 The com_sso component takes care of triggering the login event without user interaction.
 When used in combination with a (SAML) third party authenticate plugin, it results in Joomla trying to resume a Single Sign On session with SURFfederatie, or allowing SURFfederatie to setup a new Single Sign On session for the user.